qmasingarbe/pymiere/example_and_documentation.md

 ```

 ## QE
-QE (Quality Enginering) is an hidden, undocumented API for Premiere Pro.
+QE (Quality Engineering) is an hidden, undocumented API for Premiere Pro.
 It is used by Adobe to run automated tests for development purposes.
 Although it is not officially supported by Adobe, it is usable alongside the official API.
-Pymiere offer an entry point to QE using `pymiere.objects.qe`
+Pymiere offer an entry point to QE using `pymiere.objects.qe`.
-Python objects in QE won't have autocompletion or docstring but you can see the available properties and method by calling the `inspect` method (ex: `pymiere.object.qe.inspect()`)
+Python objects in QE won't have autocompletion or docstrings but you can inspect the available properties and method by calling the `inspect` method (ex: `pymiere.object.qe.inspect()`)
-Some functionnality are available only in QE or only in the official API, so you may need to use both.
+Some functionality are available only in QE or only in the official API, so you may need to use both in your script.
 Note that QE is not fail proof and you may crash Premiere while exploring it.
 Also some of the methods seems to not be working or we don't know the proper arguments for them.

 #### Similarity with the official API